wjc404/GEMM_AVX2/README.md

 # Introduction

-Fast avx2/fma3 sgemm and dgemm subroutines for large matrices, written in C and assembly, able to outperform Intel MKL(2019 update 4) after tuning.
+Fast avx2/fma3 sgemm and dgemm subroutines for large matrices, written in C and assembly, able to outperform Intel MKL(2019 update 4) after tuning, achieving >95% serial theoretical performance and >93% parallel theoretical performance.

 # Interface in C